Zubax/kucher/README.md

 The following command line options are available:

 * `--debug` - activates verbose logging; useful for troubleshooting.
+* `--profile` - creates a profile file after the application is closed.
 * `--test` - run unit tests.
     * `-k` - can be used in conjunction with `--test` to run a specific test.
     Refer to the PyTest documentation for more information.
     * Other options can be provided with `--test`; they will be passed directly to the PyTest framework.

 ### Getting the right version of Python